 FOR IMMEDIATE RELEASE February 22, 2019

 (THUNDER BAY, ON) After a rigorous selection process, TBSO’s Music Director, Paul Haas, is pleased to formally announce the two-year appointment of Maria Fuller as the orchestra’s new Resident Conductor.
+This position is generously sponsored by RBC.

 Ms. Fuller comes from a musical family, and began studying music in Saskatchewan at the age of four.
 In addition to conducting, she is an accomplished pianist and trumpet player.